Parker House (Sea Girt, New Jersey): Bar and restaurant

-The "Spring Laker", a cocktail composed of red bull, vodka, and pineapple juice, is the Parker House's signature drink.
+The Spring Laker, a cocktail composed of Red Bull, vodka, and pineapple juice, is the Parker House's signature drink.

 Summer rentals

-While the Parker House does not function as a hotel, The Parker House thirty-two rooms for rent when in-season—between Memorial Day and Labor Day— are present on its two uppermost floors as of 2017.
+While the Parker House does not function as a hotel, it has thirty-two rooms for rent when in-season—between Memorial Day and Labor Day—on its two uppermost floors as of 2017.
 Six of these rooms have private bathrooms, while the remainder have access to communal bathrooms.
 The New York Times listed the price of the rentals as being between $3,800 and $4,200 in 2017.

 Exterior and surroundings

-The Parker House takes the form of a mansion built in the Victorian style.
+The Parker House is a mansion built in the Victorian style.
 The building itself is adorned with white-painted wood siding.
 The building is surrounded by a residential neighborhood and the building's commercial use predates the area's modern zoning regulations.